notifi-network/notifi-network.github.io/docs/integration-overview/pointers-samples.md

 - Yes -> build UI components and use Notifi React Hooks (if on React) or Frontend Client to create alerts
 - No -> Use Notifi React Card (if on React) or follow simple example of Frontend Client

-  Note: The React card has components for users to enter the target (Email, SMS, Telegram) and basic opt-in check boxes
+  Note: The React card has components for users to enter the target (Email, SMS, Telegram, Discord) and basic opt-in check boxes

 What is the desired trigger for your alert?